sj-p/vlast/README.txt

     ImageSize is the name of the image size for which to print image urls.
         (overriden by --image-size/-I; defaults to no urls)

+    ShowMBIDs controls whether MBIDs are printed, set true or false (overriden by --show-mbids; defaults to no mbids)

 The default location for a configuration file is XDG_CONFIG_HOME/vlast.conf (which will usually be ~/.config/vlast.conf).
 Or you can specify a location